Nusa Cendana University

 In 2021, the United States Agency for International Development (USAID) and the Ministry of Education, Culture, Research, and Technology (META) launched an initiative to improve digital literacy among Indonesian university students.
-The five-year initiative focused on five universities in Indonesia, including the University of Nusa Cendana.
+The five-year initiative focused on five universities in Indonesia, including the Nusa Cendana University.
 Lecturers were provided with training and resources to teach digital literacy skills to students.